opf/openproject/docs/system-admin-guide/email/README.md

 Configure your notification email header and footer which will be sent out for email notifications from the system.

 1. **Formulate header and/or footer** for the email notifications.
 These are used for all the email notifications from OpenProject (e.g. when creating a work package).
 2. **Choose a language** for which the email header and footer will apply.
 3. **Send a test email**.
+   Please note: This test email does *not* test the notifications for work package changes etc. Find out more on the FAQ page for emails.
 4. Do not forget to **save** your changes.![Sys-admin-email-notifications-email-header-footer](Sys-admin-email-notifications-email-header-footer.png)